Übersetzung durch Neil Mussett

 Declaratory proceedings

-The following tasks shall be assigned to the senior judicial officer in the declaratory proceedings:
+The following tasks are assigned to the senior judicial officer in the declaratory proceedings:

-1. the determination of the costs in cases in which sections 103 et seqq. of the Code of Civil Procedure are to be applied;
+1. the determination of the costs in cases in which sections 103 et seqq. of the Code of Civil Procedure are to apply;

 2. the determination of the remuneration of the lawyer in accordance with section 11 of the Lawyers’ Remuneration Act (Rechtsanwaltsvergütungsgesetz);